brodybits/Indexed-data-synchronization/README.md

 ## API

+Server-side:
-CURRENT: Server-side SQLite data storage layer only.
-See `spec/sqlite-storage-spec.js` for API.
+- SQLite data storage layer: see `spec/sqlite-storage-spec.js` for API.

-FUTURE:
-- Server-side: layers that can be assembled into an Express application with multi-user security
+- Sample Express application

-- Client-side: user-friendly
+Client-side:
+- data synchronization client factory with sample client-side storage stub, see `spec/client-synchronization-spec.js` for API
+- FUTURE TODO: sample client-side AJAX proxy

 ## Major TODOs

 - Document the API/usage
+- Improve factory API consistency
+- Improve/further testing of two-way client/server data synchronization
 - Check that each key is really unique and that a record for a key is only deleted once
 - Automatic testing, with emphasis on: error handling, verify key is really unique, delete for key that is not present or already deleted
 - Additional indexed keys